-However, we are now experiencing impediments to the passporting rights as certain domestic regulators are imposing 'border controls', and fund managers need to pay fees and comply with various other requirements in order to market their funds cross-border.
+However, we are now experiencing impediments to the passporting rights as certain domestic regulators are imposing 'border controls', and fund managers need to pay fees and comply with various other requirements in order to market their funds cross border.

 The diversity of the domestic rules makes it challenging for AIFMD authorised managers to assess the costs and various other requirements for penetrating the EU market.
-This guide provides a road map, which will hopefully assist managers in understanding the costs and other requirements under AIFMD, other EU directives and domestic regulations.
+This guide provides a road map, which will hopefully assist managers in understanding the costs and other requirements under AIFMD, other EU directives and domestic regulations in the countries listed in this guide.

 We are grateful to the numerous contributors to this guide.
-If you would like more information about passporting within the AIFMD framework, you are welcome to get in touch with us or - with regard to particular jurisdictions - the relevant contributor firms (contacts detailed on pages 52 - 55).
+If you would like more information about passporting within the AIFMD framework, you are welcome to get in touch with us or - with regard to particular jurisdictions - the relevant contributor firms (contacts detailed on pages 52 to 55).

-Amanda Howard, André Lebrecht and Daniel Voigt.
-Information provided as of September 2021.
+Amanda Howard, Matthias Kuert and Daniel Voigt.

+Information provided as of December 2024.